dlfivefifty/NumericalFreeProbability.jl/README.md

 # NumericalFreeProbability.jl
- A Julia package for compute free convolutions
+ A Julia package for computing free convolutions